ptribble/jdk-sunos-builder/doc/running-dobuild.md

 if any new patches apply cleanly, repeat with -P as you develop changes to the patches, then once you're happy do the build step.

+## Customizing the build

+You can use the -C flag to pass additional flags to configure, for example

+    -C --enable-jvm-feature-management

 ## Using a build to compile another

 One part of the process is that you eventually need to use one version of